-Article 110b of the Constitution entitles the public to information about measures that have been planned or commenced, and thus lays down the principle that the environmental impacts of projects should be assessed in advance.
+Article 112 of the Constitution entitles the public to information about measures that have been planned or commenced, and thus lays down the principle that the environmental impacts of projects should be assessed in advance.
 The phrase “the public” is interpreted broadly.

 Article 6 of the Convention is essentially implemented through the provisions of the Public Administration Act that lay down a general requirement to notify and inform the parties to a case, the provisions on environmental impact assessment in the Planning and Building Act, the Act relating to petroleum activities and the appurtenant Petroleum Regulations, the provisions in the Svalbard Environmental Protection Act and the appurtenant Regulation on environmental assessments and delimitation of the land use planning areas in Svalbard, and the provisions on permits in the Pollution Control Act and the appurtenant Pollution Regulations.
 There are also provisions on public participation in connection with the establishment of protected areas under the Nature Diversity Act, protection under the Cultural Heritage Act and applications for licences for electrical installations under the Energy Act and measures pursuant to the Water Resources Act and Act relating to Regulation of Water Courses, which partly refer to the Planning and Building Act and the Pollution Control Act, partly supplement these Acts.
+The development of plans pursuant to the Planning and Building Act shall be publicly announced, and participation shall be provided for.
 In the event of procedural errors, the decision may be appealed pursuant to the Public Administration Act.

 (a)-(j) Paragraphs 1 to 10